Do's and Don'ts for College Fairs

-- What colleges can you cross off your list?
+- Which colleges can you cross off your list?

 - Which colleges would you like to learn more about, or perhaps visit?

-If you are interested in learning more about some of the colleges you visited at the fair, send the representatives of those schools an email to thank them for their time.
-Refer back to something specific you discussed or learned about the college, and feel free to ask them more about it.
-You’re not only following up and demonstrating interest in the college, but you’ve also made a connection with someone who might be involved in the admissions process.
+If you are interested in learning more about any of the colleges you visited at the fair, send an email to their representative thanking them for their time.
+Try to do this within 24 hours after the fair.
+Refer back to something specific you discussed or learned about the college, and feel free to ask more about it.
+You’re not only following up and demonstrating interest in the college, but you’re also making a connection with someone who might be involved in the admissions process.